 • have ulcers

 Even though you’re working on relaxing certain parts of your body, it’s important to maintain awareness and engage your muscles to support safe alignment.
-Do not force yourself into any position, and make sure you gently ease your way out of the pose.
+Try not to force yourself into any position, and make sure you gently ease your way out of the pose.

 Try to engage your core and elongate your spine instead of sagging or rounding your back.
 If it feels too intense or uncomfortable, adjust your body or use props to support a comfortable position.